 It all starts with the Free Application for Federal Student Aid (FAFSA).
 With this one application, you can apply for financial aid at multiple colleges and from multiple funding sources (federal, state, institutional and private providers of assistance).
 Mistakes can delay your application, potentially limiting the amount of aid your are eligible to receive.
-As you prepare to fill out your FAFSA, keep this list of FAFSA Tips and Common Mistakes To Avoid handy.
+As you prepare to fill out your FAFSA, review this list of FAFSA Tips and Common Mistakes To Avoid handy.

 Right now!
 You will need to fill out the FAFSA once for each academic year that you will attend school.
-The farther in advance you do it, the better!
+The farther in advance you do it, the better.

 2015 - 2016 Academic Year